a-type/verdant/docs/docs/react-router.md

 </Router>
 ```

+If you define your routes outside the `routes` prop, you may want to wrap them in `makeRoutes` to cast to the right typing.

 ### Suspense support

 You'll probably want a top-level Suspense boundary.
 This will make it easy to utilize `lazy` components (code splitting) for routes.